 Famous for its quality paint, the 60 years old company has always capitalized on its product aesthetic to attract customers.

-In the last few years, Dulux found an inventive way to showcase its product.
+In the last few years, Dulux has found an inventive way to showcase its product.

-The company offers an AR app for android and iOS users that lets you virtually see how your chosen paint will look in real-time.
+It offers an AR app for Android and iOS users that lets you virtually see how your chosen paint will look in real-time.
 The app sales funnel lets you save your ideas, find the nearest store location and make an in-store purchase.

 As AR increases your sales by 40%, naturally, it boosted Dulux revenues, as well.